lukekivi/Distributed-Image-Processing/proj_dir/DesignSpecifications.md

 &nbsp;
 ## ImageProcessingNodes
 ---
 The **ImageProcessingNode**s receives a **TaskRequest** from the **ImageProcessingServer** and they set their current load percentages and **SchedulingPolicy**s via a local configuration file.
-The node should then look at its **SchedulingPolicy** and ff the policy is **Mandatory** the node must accept the job.
-If the policy is **Optional** the node then rejects the task with a probability equal to its current load percentage.
+The node should then look at its **SchedulingPolicy** and if the policy is **MANDATORY** the node must accept the job.
+If the policy is **OPTIONAL** the node then rejects the task with a probability equal to its current `load-probability`.
 If the task is accepted it then starts a thread to process the images specified in that description.
 The node accesses shared memory in order to get the image data it needs.
-Anynode may be processing multiple **TaskRequest**s simultaniously—one per thread.
-Upon completing a **TaskRequest** the node returns a **TaskReceipt** to the **ImageProcessingServer** indicating its successful completion or rejection.
+Any node may be processing multiple **TaskRequest**s simultaniously—one per thread.
+Upon completing a **TaskRequest** the node returns a **TaskReceipt** to the **ImageProcessingServer** indicating its success, failure, or rejection.

 The key jobs are:
 - Receive **TaskRequest**s from **ImageProcessingServer**